jdowner/score/README.md

 measure has an 'r' following it, which is used to indicate that it is a rest note.

-In short, the language consists of a number representing the duration of the notes, and symbols for specifying rests ('r'), groups ('()'), and bars ('|').
+In short, the language consists of

+* notes <x>n, where x is 4, 8, or 16
+* rests <x>r, where x is 4, 8, or 16
+* beams (...), parentheses containing notes
+* bars |, used to separate measures